-Inside R/Relationships, The Unbearably Human Corner of Reddit
+Inside R/Relationships, the Unbearably Human Corner of Reddit

 “I’m a parent.
 I don’t like bad behavior,” Anne explained.
 She doesn’t believe in getting worked up over it; she just believes in rooting it out.
 “It’s our subreddit; it’s our fiefdom.
 We don’t have to explain ourselves to anybody,” she said.
 She is perfectly aware that no one in r/relationships would mistake her for a democratic leader.

-Anne’s rules forbid gendered insults, including “bitch,” obviously, but also “dick,” somewhat perplexingly.
-They forbid “alpha” and “beta,” because that dichotomy attracts the Red Pill crowd.
-They forbid external links or images of any kind. (“People will go through a breakup and post revenge porn and we’re not going to have that,” Anne explained.
+Anne’s rules forbid gendered insults, including bitch, obviously, but also dick, somewhat perplexingly.
+They forbid alpha and beta, because that dichotomy attracts the Red Pill crowd.
+They forbid external links or images of any kind. (“People will go through a breakup and post revenge porn, and we’re not going to have that,” Anne explained.
 “Or they’ll post 15 pictures of a text-message exchange.
 I would rather roll naked in my own vomit.”)
 They forbid asking for upvotes, because “karma whores” are bad for the integrity of the discussion.
 (The Reddit points system awards “karma” based on how well user contributions are received by others, in the form of upvotes.
 You can get trophies!)
 They forbid political discussions and pull down anything with the words Trump, Clinton, or Obama.
 They dictate that posts include ages and genders for relevant parties in the title—for example, “My (31F) husband’s (32M) obsession with building rafts is becoming a detriment to our family life”—and that they end in a question.
 They also require that posts include a “TL;DR” (“too long; didn’t read”) summarizing the story in a couple of sentences at the bottom; a moderation bot pulls down any that don’t.
 (Trolling the bot by superficially following the rules doesn’t really work, because the human moderators are typically only a half step behind.
 “I removed something today because someone wrote ‘TL;DR: It’s a short post; read it,’” Anne said, laughing.
 “You know what?
 Fuck you.”)

 Any thread that’s linked to anywhere else online is shut down—including every post linked to in this article, as a result of this article.
 Though it’s a challenge to spot it every time, members of the community who copy-paste r/relationships stories, or even post links to them, in another subreddit can be instantly permabanned for cross-posting, which puts everyone at risk of a “brigade”—scores of trolls storming in, instigating arguments and causing distractions, robbing someone with a real question of the chance to get any useful advice.